Cybersecurity

 Our approach1

 Woodside’s approach to cybersecurity remains multi-faceted and dynamic to reflect the changing cyber threat landscape.
 Our cyber program includes focusing on protecting data and securely connecting Operational Technology while tightly managing, verifying and assuring vital systems.
+We have invested in strong internal cyber capability that aims to protect our people, assets, reputation and brand.
+We collaborate with peers, government and our partners to build and maintain the right culture, processes and technology.

-Our performance1
+Our performance2

 The reports provided to the ACSC were voluntary and the events did not result in any material business impact.